PatrickKan/The-Sky-s-Beyond/PROPOSAL.md

-# Project Proposal
+﻿# Project Proposal

 The Sky’s Beyond takes place in the expansive world of outer space.
 Within a triangular spaceship, you explore the hues of planets, the darkness of space, and the light of stars.
 It utilizes miniature sized planets alongside traditional physics, which would cause a spaceship to become pulled by the gravity of planets.
 However, one must be careful not to be pulled into a planet’s grasp -- causing a inevitable crash and end to the adventure.
+The screen will include level selection, and each level can be completed by bypassing the planet obstacles.

 ## Libraries included